runjvm/os-notes/concurrency/concepts.md

 Low level ME can be provided by memory or CPU, because once at a really low level, two accesses to the same memory location cannot really happen "at the same time".
 High level ME is built upon low level ME.
 A cpu can use its own machanism to ensure atomicity of an instruction, it may also uses supports from RAM, such as dual-port RAM.
 A DPRAM set an internal flag when CPU1 issuses an atomic operation.
 If CPU2 issues an operation to the same location, DPRAM issues a BUSY interrupt.
 [test-and-set hardware imeplementation](https://en.wikipedia.org/wiki/Test-and-set)

+Intel's `LOCK` prefix is an example of hardware atomicity, it's often used to make `CMPXCHG` atomic.

 ## Models
 Mutex and cooperation are two types of interaction between threads.
 - Mutex